Skip to main content

 Good to know:

 • Container runtime (either containerd or cri-o).
 It allows us to run container in host system.
 Check the image below how container runtime fits in the process.
-Image from phoenixnap.com
+Image from https://phoenixnap.com

 An infographic illustrating the container ecosystem.